-This section outlines advantages and usage scenarios for the
+This section outlines advantages the

 InnoDB tables and memcached

-offers advantages over using either by themselves:
+offers advantages over using either by themselves.

 Direct access to the

 InnoDBstorage engine avoids the parsing and planning overhead of SQL.

 Running memcached in the same process space as the MySQL server avoids the network overhead of passing requests back and forth.

-protocol is transparently written to an
+Data written using the memcached protocol is transparently written to an

 InnoDBtable, without going through the MySQL SQL layer.
-You can control the frequency of writes to achieve higher raw performance when updating non-critical data.
+You can control frequency of writes to achieve higher raw performance when updating non-critical data.

 Data requested through the memcached protocol is transparently queried from an

 InnoDBtable, without going through the MySQL SQL layer.

 Subsequent requests for the same data is served from the

 InnoDBbuffer pool.
 The buffer pool handles the in-memory caching.
-You can tune the performance of
+You can tune performance of data-intensive operations using

 The transfer between memory and disk is handled automatically, simplifying application logic.